Trent Giambrone

-Trent Joseph Giambrone (born December 20, 1993) is an American former professional baseball infielder who played in Major League Baseball (MLB) for the Chicago Cubs.
+Trent Joseph Giambrone (born December 20, 1993) is an American professional former baseball infielder.
+He has previously played in Major League Baseball (MLB) for the Chicago Cubs.

 Amateur career

 Giambrone attended Grace King High School in Metairie, Louisiana.
 He was drafted out of high school by the Los Angeles Dodgers in the 30th round of the 2012 MLB draft, but did not sign and instead attended Jones County Junior College in Ellisville, Mississippi to play college baseball for two seasons.
 He won the MACJC State Championship game with Jones County in 2014.
 Giambrone then transferred to Delta State University where he played two seasons for the Statesmen.
 He hit .386/.433/.601/1.034 with 9 home runs and 52 RBI during his senior season in 2016.
 Giambrone was drafted by the Chicago Cubs in the 25th round of the 2016 MLB draft and signed with them for a $1,000 signing bonus.